nicolevegai/LinkDictionary/README.md

 ##### scanConsole()

 The scan console time depends in how much time the user inputs a value for the program to print.
 To test this we input an argument as soon as "Please input a minimum of 0 and a maximum of 10 commands args separated by a space to find a word or index" adding the same number of inputs ( 1 2 ).
+We repeated this method 10 times and in the graphs below we can observe a more detail of each repetition.

     scanConsole(dict);
             endTime = (System.currentTimeMillis() - startTime);